 Now from top to bottom: start with the yellows that have the least “orange” in them (top, then yellows with increasing “orange” in them, then yellows that look orange-yellow.
 In the lowest column place yellow ochre (a neutralized (greyed-down) yellow).

 Mix a yellow box to its corresponding blue box.
 Make greens with more and less yellows and more and less blues.

 Look at your chart.
-You will see that adding some red (from either an orange-yellow or red-blue) dulls down the resulting mixed green.
+When you add some red (from either an orange-yellow or red-blue), you dull down the resulting mixed green.
 (This green is “unsaturated” or “greyed down”).

 Red is the complement (complement is color directly opposite on the color wheel) of green.
 Since complements added together make neutrals (grey, black or a brown), adding a red in your parent yellow or blue color, will result in a neutral green.